 As the technical review team manager, Nate oversees a team of technical reviewers who provide quality assurance and quality control for projects on campus.
-Before joining the Planning Division in PMCS in 2016, he practiced as a structural engineer for nine years in the states of New York and Texas, and he is a licensed professional engineer in both states.
+Before joining Planning in 2016, he practiced as a structural engineer for nine years in the states of New York and Texas, and he is a licensed professional engineer in both states.
 Nate graduated from The University of Texas at Austin with a bachelor’s degree in architecture and a bachelor’s degree in architectural engineering.

-Trina Bickford, Manager
+Trina Bickford, Assistant Director, Contracts

 Kate Haenchen Jimenez, Planning and Design Services Manager